vendia/examples/design-patterns/domain-driven-design/pattern3/README.md

 If you are operating in a Standard tier and plan to continue with Pattern 4, delete your Uni.
 Standard tier allows you to create only one Uni.
 You can do it from the `Uni Settings`.
 Navigate to your Uni>`Uni Settings`>Scroll down to the `Danger Zone` and you will find the `Delete Uni` command.

-## What did we learn?
+## What did we learn

-1. How to model two domains on a single Uni with different access levels for each Domain on different Bounded Contexts?
+1. How to model two domains on a single Uni with different access levels for each Domain on different Bounded Contexts

 ## What's next?
-  Time to practice [Pattern 4](../pattern4/README.md) now.
+  Time to practice the [Pattern 4](../pattern4/README.md) now.